50 Years Ago: ZZ Top Breaks Through With ‘Tres Hombres’

 None of those other bands was rooted so deeply in the blues as ZZ Top, evidenced by Tres Hombres' double-trouble opening tandem of "Waitin' for the Bus" and "Jesus Just Left Chicago" as well as the country twang of "Hot, Blue and Righteous" and the closing "Have You Heard?"

-ZZ Top’s peers weren't always so confident about their southern backgrounds, but that lil’ band from Tejas was happy to soak up honky-tonk lifestyle ("Beer Drinkers and Hell Raisers"), hot-rod culture ("Master of Sparks") and the small-town, um, landmarks that inspired Tres Hombres' centerpiece, "La Grange," which was the band's first significant hit, peaking at No. 41.
+ZZ Top’s peers weren't always so confident about their Southern backgrounds, but they were happy to soak up honky-tonk lifestyle ("Beer Drinkers and Hell Raisers"), hot-rod culture ("Master of Sparks") and the small-town, um, landmarks that inspired Tres Hombres' centerpiece, "La Grange," which was the band's first significant hit, peaking at No. 41.
 (It was the only single released from Tres Hombres, but radio would eventually pick up on several other cuts.)